 No - Dask is our preferred executor for distributed and parallelizable workflows, but running your workflows on Dask is not a requirement.
 Any of Prefect's executors are available for use during deployment, and we are always interested in adding new ones.

 What are the requirements of Prefect Cloud?

-Other than the python dependencies of Prefect Core, there are no additional requirements for deploying Flows to Prefect Cloud.
+Other than the Python dependencies of Prefect Core, there are no additional requirements for registering flows with Prefect Cloud.